17—19 July 2002

 The approach to Kalbarri was lovely, and it is indeed a picturesque town.
 It’s a sleepy fishing village nestled between dramatic cliffs and bluffs, surrounded by a national park.
 It’s an unpretentious and laid-back place, even during this busy time of year.

 Our first stop in town was the tourist bureau.
 While we were in there gathering information, Susie and I became painfully conscious of the fact that we stank, mostly of campfire, but also of sweat and petrol.
 As we approached the counter to ask about hairdressers and the road to Hut River Province, it was hard not to notice that the staff took a step back.

-After stinking out the tourist bureau, we drove onto the Red Bluff Caravan Park just south of town.
+We drove on to the Red Bluff Caravan Park just south of town.
 It proved to be a good choice.
 It was a pretty spot with gum trees aplenty, sheltered from the worst of the offshore breezes.
 We booked in for two nights and got some useful information from the woman behind the counter.

 Having set up the tent, we promptly went about washing our clothes and our bodies.
 I went into town with Clare in search of a hairdresser but managed only to secure an appointment for the following morning.
 I also got a tip from the woman at the hardware store that blocked gas jets should be boiled in water with a little vinegar.
 I tested this advice when we returned to the camping ground, and the gas lantern returned to life.
 I’m hoping this trick will work for the stove jets as well.